 The funding contribution from the NHS Board shown above includes £18.2m in respect of 'set aside' resources relating to acute hospital and other resources (Large Hospital Set Aside).
 Dundee City Integration Joint Board has responsibility for the strategic planning of the amount set aside based on the local population's consumption of these resources.
 NHS Tayside has the responsibility to manage the costs of providing these services.
-The value of the set aside noted above is based on activity information provided by NHS Scotland's Information Services Division, set against direct expenditure figures provided by NHS Tayside.
+The value of the set aside is calculated on the basis of activity and costs extracted from local datasets, previous national data sets not available due to COVID-19.
 The methodology of calculating future values of the Large Hospital Set Aside is being developed locally and nationally.